At least seven killed in South Sudan hospital bombing: MSF

 MSF urged in an X post: “Stop the bombing.
 Protect civilians.
 Protect healthcare” and said the attack was “a clear violation of international law.”

 It was not immediately clear why the facility was targeted.
-A spokesman for South Sudan’s military could not be reached for comment, according to the Associated Press news agency.
+A spokesperson for South Sudan’s military could not be reached for comment, according to The Associated Press news agency.

 🔴 Today, MSF’s hospital in Old Fangak, South Sudan, was bombed.